 Skip to Main Content

-Scholarly Communication & Related Issues: Open Access
+Scholarly Communication & Related Issues

 Scholarly communication is the life-blood of the university’s teaching and research mission.
 Issues of copyright, intellectual property rights, and the long-term preservation of digital assets are posing new challenges to faculty, schools, & librarians.